 Training and Skills Development Act 2008

-The nature of work and the skills requirements of the workforce in South Australia have changed since the current TSD Act was enacted in 2008, and it is currently being reviewed to better support the future growth of industry in the state.
+The nature of work and the skills requirements of the workforce in South Australia have changed since the Training and Skills Development Act (TSD Act) was enacted in 2008, and it is currently being updated to better support the future growth of industry in the state.